 - Sponges, silicone brushes, dishwashing brushes, wash rags, etc.

 If you haven’t seen these little babies yet, you are in for a real treat!
-Water beads were originally made to fill vases and be decoration, but someone along the way realized what a fabulous sensory activity they made for kids and I can attest that this is true!
-My kids love these beautiful, water-filled marbles and, honestly, so do I.
+Water beads were originally made to fill vases, but some genius along the way realized what a fabulous sensory activity they made for kids.
+We can attest that this is true!
+Our kids love these beautiful, water-filled marbles, and, honestly, so do we.

-- Water beads – these are my favorite kind
+- Water beads* – we love these water beads

 - Mixing bowl, water table, kiddie pool, whatever brings you the most joy!